ebcoop/rulesandpolicies/Rules.md

 #### 32 Notice of general meetings (CNL ss239, 254 & 611)

-1. At least 14 daysâ€™ notice of a general meeting (not including the day on which the notice is served or taken to be served, but including the day for which notice is given) must be given.
+1. At least 14 days’ notice of a general meeting (not including the day on which the notice is served or taken to be served, but including the day for which notice is given) must be given.

-> **Note 1.** If there is to be a special resolution proposed at the meeting, there is a requirement for at least 21 daysâ€™ notice of the special resolution.
+> **Note 1.** If there is to be a special resolution proposed at the meeting, there is a requirement for at least 21 days’ notice of the special resolution.

-> **Note 2.** If there is a resolution proposed for the removal of a director, section 180 of the Law requires special notice of the resolution and 21 daysâ€™ notice of the meeting.
+> **Note 2.** If there is a resolution proposed for the removal of a director, section 180 of the Law requires special notice of the resolution and 21 days’ notice of the meeting.

 2. Notice must be given to each member of the co-operative and any other persons who are, under these rules or the Law, entitled to receive notices from the co-operative.